pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pd.DataFrame(exposure)
 ```

 With these structures we are now in a position to estimate our our model.
 Following Austin Rochford's example we again use the Poisson trick to estimate the Proportional hazard model.
+This might be somewhat surprising because the CoxPH model is ussually advertised as a semi-parametric model which needs to be estimated using a partial likelihood due to the piecewise nature of the baseline hazard component.

 The trick is to see that Poisson regression for event counts and CoxPH regression are linked through the parameters which determine the event-rate.
 In the case of predicting counts we need a latent risk of a event indexed to time by an offset for each time-interval.
 This ensures that the likelihood term for a kind of Poisson regression is similar enough to the likelihood under consideration in the CoxPH regression that we can substitute one for the other.

 +++